Human rights in the Federated States of Micronesia: Women's rights

 The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) is a legally binding international human rights treaty in the FSM.
 This treaty provides leverage for law changes and formation of new legislation to protect Women's rights in the FSM.
 Despite this Convention being ratified in 2004, a 2004 review indicated that the FSM was non-compliant on 61% of the recognised indicators of legal compliance.

 Under the FSM Constitution the legal rights of women are protected, and discrimination on the grounds of sex is prohibited.
 Although there is no national legislation criminalising sexual assault, FSM has legislation criminalising both sexual assault with penetration and sexual intercourse with girls under 13.

-There have been issues in Pohnpei due to the fact that sexual assault is inadmissible if the complainant and offender live together in a voluntary sexual relationship.
+There have been issues in Pohnpei because sexual assault is inadmissible if the complainant and offender live together in a voluntary sexual relationship.
 There is no domestic violence or sexual harassment legislation in place and fault-based divorce is still practiced across the FSM, however there are increasing levels of domestic violence and gender-based being reported in the country.
 The Government has acknowledged the need for concrete data on the nature and incidence of domestic violence against women.

 68% of women in the Pacific Islands are affected by gender based violence.
 As a result, there are a number of programmes and initiatives being implemented in Pacific Islands such as FSM to improve the level of women's rights, these include: